• Skip to main content

 homemade fundge ingredients

-Vanilla paste can be substituted for the vanilla extract at 1:1 ratio.
+• The vanilla paste can be substituted for the vanilla extract at a 1:1 ratio.

-The corn syrup prevents sugar crystals from forming so the fudge isn't grainy.
-Sometimes honey is used as a substitute but you need mild flavor honey so the fudge isn't overpowered by the honey flavor.
+• Corn syrup prevents sugar crystals from forming, so the fudge isn’t grainy.
+Sometimes, honey is used as a substitute, but you need mild-flavored honey so the honey flavor doesn’t overpower the fudge.

 Instructions